zhouyuheng2003/DSD2024-rock-house/Project Document/interface specification v.7.0.md

 ```

 + Description of the interface: RequestType=1 means this a request searching for nearby stores provided with "MyLocation".
 RequestType=2 means this is a request for a list recommended stores.
 The user provides the RequestType and MyLocation to the database to obtain the needed StoreList.
-+ BBSID is the Basic Service Set IDentifier, used to identify the owner (typically a shop) of the the WIFI.
++ BSSID is the Basic Service Set IDentifier, used to identify the owner (typically a shop) of the the WIFI.
 This can help identifying which shop the user is close to.

 ##### Interface 8	frontend::Feedback2Store ==> database::Feedback2Store